 Valuation of shares gifted to an employee

 Dividends are taxed at lower rates than income and do not incur employer’s or employee’s national insurance.
 They are more tax efficient than salary.
-There is also a tax exemption availfree limit.

 Warning for employers relating to dividends

 There will be tax issues if HMRC assess that the employer has paid dividends in place of salary.
 Meticulous board minutes justifying decisions should be made contemporaneously.
-Within the HMRC armoury is a body of anti avoidance legislation known as the disguised remuneration rules which if imposed will decrease the tax advantage of receiving dividends.
+Within the HMRC armoury is a body of anti-avoidance legislation known as the disguised remuneration rules which, if imposed, will decrease the tax advantage of receiving dividends.

-Implementing the gift
+Implementing the gift of shares

 There are a number of steps for employers to consider before gifting shares to employees.
 Some of the key steps include: